Written by Michael VanDerLaan

 Most forgiving drivers feature a bulge and roll face, as well as perimeter weighting to achieve the maximum distance and accuracy on off center hits.

 The driver is a punishing club even for the best, and “forgiveness” is fleeting even with the most futuristic designs.
 However it is still one of the most sought-after attributes of a driver.
-Beginners should look for clubs that are less than 10 years old (preferably 5) and have a full 460cc head, as these clubs are astronomically easier to hit than something from the 1990s.
+Beginners should look for clubs that are less than 10 years old (preferably 5) and have a full 460cc head, as these clubs are much easier to hit than something from the 1990s.

 RELATED: Best Irons For Beginners And High Handicappers